Northern Fleet: World War II

+By June 1941, the fleet included 8 destroyers, 7 escorts, 15 submarines, 15 patrol boats, 2 minesweepers and 116 airplanes.
+However, at least half the aircraft were considered obsolete.
 During the German-Soviet War of 1941 to 1945, the Northern Fleet defended the coastlines of the Rybachy and Sredny peninsulas, secured internal and external transportation routes, and provided support to the maritime flank of the 14th Army.
 Naval Infantry and up to 10,000 Northern Fleet personnel participated in land warfare including the Petsamo-Kirkenes Operation of 1944.
 Northern Fleet Naval Infantry units caused tens of thousands of German casualties fighting during the Moscow, Leningrad, Stalingrad, and North Caucasus campaigns.

-Among the air units of the Northern Fleet was the 121st Fighter Aviation Regiment.
-The Northern Fleet was reinforced with naval aircraft and ships from the Pacific Ocean and Caspian Sea.
-Great Britain and the United States temporarily provided HMS Royal Sovereign and to the USSR in exchange for the Italian ships captured during the war and destined to be divided among the allies.
-During the war, the Northern Fleet secured safe passage for 1,463 ships in external convoys and 2,568 ships in internal convoys.

-Its submarines, torpedo boats, and aviation sank 192 enemy transport ships and 70 other hostile military ships.
-The Northern Fleet also damaged a total of 118 transport, military, and auxiliary ships.
-Soviet submarine K-21, under the command of Captain Nikolai Lunin, attacked the German battleship Tirpitz at 71° 22' 2"N, 24° 34' 3"E. The К-21 logbook reports observation of two torpedo explosions, but no damage is reported by German sources.
+In official Soviet history, the Northern Fleet's role in defending the Murmansk region was emphasized.
+While the United Kingdom and the United States were described as temporarily providing HMS Royal Sovereign and to the USSR (in exchange for the Italian ships captured during the war and destined to be divided among the allies), the Northern Fleet was said to have secured safe passage for 1,463 ships in external convoys and 2,568 ships in internal convoys.
+Morover, its submarines, torpedo boats, and aviation sank 192 enemy transport ships and 70 other hostile military ships while damaging 118 another transport, military, and auxiliary ships.
+In this regard, Soviet submarine K-21, under the command of Captain Nikolai Lunin, was said to have attacked the German battleship Tirpitz at 71° 22' 2"N, 24° 34' 3"E. While the К-21 logbook reports observation of two torpedo explosions, no damage is reported by German sources.

 Ships were lost fighting against unequal odds.
 Patrol boat Tuman, a former trawler, was sunk by three Kriegsmarine destroyers at the entrance to Kola Bay on August 4, 1941.
 The icebreaker Sibiryakov was sunk on August 25, 1942 by the German pocket battleship Admiral Scheer while defending two convoys.
 The patrol ship Brilliant (formerly trawler Murmany) was sunk by a submarine.

+However, as argued by former Soviet naval officer Nicholas Shadrin, the general weakness of Soviet naval forces in the Arctic necessitated a heavy reliance on allied support.
+While Soviet naval forces were tasked with supporting the army and local merchant shipping, the strategically vital task of ensuring the safe arrival of supply convoys in the Soviet Union largely had to be provided by allied naval forces.

-The Northern Fleet received the following awards:
+In the course of the war, the Northern Fleet received the following awards: